rachel-lawrie/recipe_app_public/README.md

 ## Overview

 A user runs this script in their terminal.
-From the terminal, they can conduct the following actions by entering the relevant number:
+From the terminal, they can conduct the following actions by entering the relevant number or word:

 1. Create a new recipe
 2. View all recipes